 Quite a few addiction treatment facilities rely upon a combination of medical and social care to help their patients recover.
 Patients at such facilities can go to support group meetings like Alcoholics Anonymous or Narcotics Anonymous even while they are getting medical treatment.

 What Substances Require Detox?

 Any person who uses alcohol or drugs can become addicted.
 Addiction can lead to tolerance, where the person must continue to use more of the drug to feel its effects.
 Addiction can also lead to painful withdrawals.

 Here’s a list of addictive substances and drugs that qualify for detox care:

-Withdrawal symptoms for alcohol are listed among the most dangerous, and can even become life-threatening in extreme cases.
+Withdrawing from alcohol abuse can be difficult.
+These withdrawal symptoms are listed among the most dangerous, and can even become life-threatening in extreme cases.

-Abruptly quitting the use of certain benzodiazepines can be life-threatening without medical supervision.
+Abruptly quitting the use of certain benzodiazepine drugs can be life-threatening without medical supervision.